Frequently Asked Questions and Myths about the River of Grass Greenway (ROGG)

 1. What is the alignment of the ROGG?
 Will the greenway be on the north or south side of U.S. 41 (Tamiami Trail)?
 How much distance will separate the greenway from U.S. 41?

-Preferred alignments are shown in the Master Plan Study draft reports.
 Due to environmental concerns, the ROGG will primarily be located within the highway right-of-way.
 In ROGG-west, the alignment is more likely to be on the south side of US 41.
 In ROGG-Central, most preferred alignments are in the southern R.O.W.
 ROGG-East preferred alignments are on the north side of US 41, including the possibility of using the levee bench on the north side of the canal (only if it is consistent with the Everglades Restoration plans).

 2. How does the ROGG work for/against Everglades Restoration?